xRFM: Accurate, scalable, and interpretable feature learning models for tabular data: Methods

 Below, we provide further detail on the RFM modifications we made to implement leaf RFM.

-\begin{enumerate} \item[(1)] We tune over a more general class of kernels $K_{p,q}(x, x') = \exp(-\|x - x'\|_q^p/L^p)$ that are positive definite for $0 < p \leq q \leq 2$ \cite[Theorems 1, 5]{schoenberg1942positive}.
-We typically search over $p \in \mathcal{U}(0.7, 1.4)$ and $q \in \{p, 2\}$ (Table~\ref{tab: xrfm_search_spaces}).
-In the case $q=p$, we obtain a kernel that is a product of 1D kernels and is therefore not rotation-invariant. \item[(2)] We tune over using the full AGOP and just the diagonal of the AGOP.
+\begin{enumerate} \item[(1)] We tune over a more general class of kernels $K_{p,q}(x, x') = \exp(-\|x - x'\|_p^q/L^q)$ that are positive definite for $0 < q \leq p \leq 2$ \cite[Theorems 1, 5]{schoenberg1942positive}.
+We typically search over $p \in \mathcal{U}(0.7, 1.4)$ and $p \in \{q, 2\}$ (Table~\ref{tab: xrfm_search_spaces}). \item[(2)] We tune over using the full AGOP and just the diagonal of the AGOP.
 The latter is known to be a theoretically grounded approach for coordinate selection~\cite{zhu2025iterativelyreweightedkernelmachines}, and introduces an axis-aligned bias that has been observed to match the structure of tabular data \citep{grinsztajn2022}. \end{enumerate} We also make the following changes to improve leaf RFM runtime on tabular data and to allow xRFM to adapt to the variance of input variables at each leaf: \begin{enumerate} \item[(3)] We speed up computation for kernels with $q = 1$ on categorical variables taking $c$ values by precomputing possible kernel entries as follows.
 We restrict the AGOP matrix to be block diagonal with a block for the $c \times c$ entries corresponding to the categorical variable.
-Letting $M_c \in \mathbb{R}^{c \times c}$ denote this block and $e_i \in \{0, 1\}^{c}$ denote the one-hot embedding of the categorical variable when it takes on value $i$, we precompute $M_c^{1/2} (e_i - e_j)$ for all $i, j \in [c]$. \item[(4)] We tune over whether or not to use \textit{adaptive bandwidth}, which involves separately scaling $L$ at each leaf RFM by either $\round{\text{Median}(\|x -x'\|_1))}^{-1}$ (if using product kernels) or $\round{\text{Median}(\|x -x'\|_2))}^{-1}$ (if using orthogonally invariant kernels) for $x \neq x'$ at every leaf independently.
+Letting $M_c \in \mathbb{R}^{c \times c}$ denote this block and $e_i \in \{0, 1\}^{c}$ denote the one-hot embedding of the categorical variable when it takes on value $i$, we precompute $M_c^{1/2} (e_i - e_j)$ for all $i, j \in [c]$. \item[(4)] We tune over whether or not to use \textit{adaptive bandwidth}, which involves separately scaling $L$ at each leaf RFM by $\round{\text{Median}(\|x -x'\|_p))}^{-1}$ for $x \neq x'$ at every leaf independently.
 Adaptive scaling allows xRFM to adapt to the variance of covariates at different leaves. \end{enumerate}